AI for SEND Administration: A SENCO's Guide [2026]SENCO using technology to manage SEND administration in a school office

 Professional reports (EP, SaLT, OT) Only in secure, school-controlled environment Not to be uploaded to public AI tools; M365 Copilot or equivalent secure system only

-The practical implication of the table above is that using a free ChatGPT account to draft a section of a named pupil's EHCP, based on content pasted from their educational psychology report, is a UK GDPR breach.
+The practical implication of the table above is that using a free ChatGPT account to draft a section of a named learner's EHCP, based on content pasted from their educational psychology report, is a UK GDPR breach.
 It does not matter that the information may not be stored permanently by the tool or that the intent was to save time.
 The processing itself requires a lawful basis, a DPIA, and a secure environment that free consumer AI tools do not provide.

 If a parent submitted a Subject Access Request and discovered that their child's EHCP information had been processed by an external AI tool they were not told about, the school would have significant difficulty justifying that decision to the ICO.
 Invision360, one of the more established EHCP AI vendors, states explicitly: "Before any data is processed by VITA, LAs must confirm they have obtained appropriate consent or have a lawful basis for processing under GDPR and the Data Protection Act 2018."
 The burden of confirming that lawful basis sits with the school or LA, not with the tool.